Areskiko/pmxutils/README.md

     * `expression` - The mathematical expression to compute, type = string
     * `var` - The variable used in the mathematical expression, defaults tp 'x', type = string

+* #### `advConstruct(expression, *args, constants = {})
+    >Returns a function computing the given expression.
+The variable names need to be listed as individual string arguments.
+    Constants is an optional argument with the name and value of constants in the expression

+    * `expression` - The mathematical expression to compute, type = string
+    * `args` - Any number of individual arguments naming the variables used in the expresion, type = string
+    * `constants` - A dictionary with any numerical constants in the expression, type = dict

 * #### `computeLists(function, low, high, step=1)`
     >Returns a touple of two lists containing x values inbetween low and high, and the computed results for y.
 In the format of (x_list, y_list)